-Liver is well-known to be a great source of vitamins A and D but few people realise it’s a great source of B vitamins too – and iron, magnesium, potassium, and zinc.
-It also provides lots of the important brain and membrane-friendly phospholipids that are so lacking in our diets these days, and contains a keto-friendly balance of protein and fat.
+Liver is well-known to be a great source of vitamins A and D but few people realise it’s also a great source of B vitamins – and iron, magnesium, potassium, and zinc.
+It provides lots of choline and important phospholipids that are so lacking in our diets these days, with a keto-friendly balance of protein and fat.

 Liver gets a bad press because it’s a storage organ and used to process toxins.
-While liver’s toxicity may, in fact, be a food myths (its job is to process toxins, not store them) I always buy organic liver to be on the safe side.
+But liver’s toxicity may, in fact, be a food myth: its job is to process toxins, not store them.
+Nevertheless, I always buy organic liver to be on the safe side.

-Livers are a cheap food so while it costs £3.99 to buy a pot of Heston’s Chicken Liver paté, you can buy 400g of organic chicken livers for £2.69.
-And once you realise how ridiculously fast and simple it is to make, you’ll never buy it again: it takes about ten minutes.
+Livers are a cheap food so, while it currently costs £3.99 to buy an 80g pot of Heston’s Chicken Liver paté, you can buy 400g of organic chicken livers for £2.69.
+And once you realise how ridiculously fast and simple it is to make, and how easy it is to adjust the flavours to your liking, you’ll never buy it again:

 - 400g chicken livers, cleaned

 - 75ml double cream